Your big journey along the Great Silk Road !

 Request

-Lake Shalkar was described by the Arab merchant-scientist Ahmed Ibn Fadlana, who visited the Volga Bulgaria in 921-922.
-Describing the route from Khorezm to Bulgaria, Ahmed ibn Fadlan paid much attention to the paleography of the Eurasian center of the early Middle Ages.
-In his stories about the settlement of the Oghuz and Pecheneg tribes in the region of Lake Shalkar, he partially mentions the Shamar, Ankoty, Vabna (Small Ankaty) rivers and describes them as "all big rivers".
+Lake Shalkar was described by the Arab merchant and scholar Ahmed ibn Fadlan, who visited Volga Bulgaria in 921-922.
+Describing the route from Khorezm to Bulgaria, Ahmed ibn Fadlan devoted considerable attention to the paleography of the Eurasian center of the early Middle Ages.
+In his accounts of the settlement of the Oghuz and Pecheneg tribes in the Lake Shalkar region, he partially mentions the Shamar, Ankoty, and Vabna (Small Ankaty) rivers, describing them as "all the great rivers."

-The largest urban settlement on the shores of Lake Shalkar is the White Mosque.
-Located on the banks of the Sholakankata River.
-The time of the formation of the city can be attributed to the XVIII-XIX centuries.
-This is one of the largest monuments of urban culture in the region.
-A similar old city is Sarayshyk in the Atyrau region.
-As an object of nature, the lake began to be studied in 1768-1774 during the zoological expedition of the Russian Academy of Sciences led by Academician PS Pallas.
-PS Pallas not only described the lake in detail, but also wrote about fishing, its organization and regulation.
+The largest urban settlement on the shores of Lake Shalkar is the White Mosque, located on the banks of the Sholakankaty River.
+The city's founding can be dated to the 18th-19th centuries.
+It is one of the largest urban cultural monuments in the region.
+A similar old town is Saraishyk in the Atyrau region.

 Photogallery: